Infinite Volume and Infinite Injectivity Radius: Stuck--Zimmer theorem for stationary measures

 Recall the main result of \cite{SZ} (see also \cite[\S 4]{7s}):

-\begin{thm}[St\"{u}ck--Zimmer \cite{SZ}] Let $G$ be a centre-free semisimple Lie group of real rank at least $2$ and with Kazhdan's property $(T)$.
+\begin{thm}[Stuck--Zimmer \cite{SZ}] Let $G$ be a centre-free semisimple Lie group of real rank at least $2$ and with Kazhdan's property $(T)$.
 Suppose that $G$, as well as every rank one factor of $G$, acts ergodically and faithfully preserving a probability measure on a space $X$.
 Then there is a normal subgroup $N \lhd G$ and a lattice $\Gamma < N$ such that for almost every $x \in X$ the stabilizer of $x$ is conjugate to $\Gamma$. \end{thm}